 If you’re unfamiliar with pelvic morphology, take a look at the annotated 3D models of male and female pelves first.
 These are located in the ‘SEE ALSO’ section below this article.

 The male sciatic notch tends to be narrow and ‘U-shaped’ and the female sciatic notch is wider and ‘V-shaped’.
 In some individuals, the sciatic notch may seem intermediate and difficult to assign as male or female.
 In such cases, it is useful to refer to the ‘composite arc’.

 Three pelves with the sciatic notch highlighted.
 Male is on the left in red, intermediate in the middle in orange and female on the right in yellow.

-If you do have an intermediate sciatic notch, and you’re not sure whether it’s male or female, it’s useful to use the composite arc.
+If you do have an intermediate sciatic notch, and you’re not sure whether it’s male or female, it’s useful to use the composite arch which is described in Bruzek 2002.
 Here, you follow the edge of the sciatic notch around the superior surface of the auricular surface.
-In males, you’ll see that it forms a continuous arc.
+In males, you’ll see that it forms a continuous arch.
 When you try to do this in females, you’ll see that it misses the superior surface of the auricular surface, and it forms almost two separate arcs.